promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0693`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0694`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to biaw/kai-bot
+✨ Pushed 1 commit to biaw/kai-bot
+✨ Pushed 1 commit to biaw/kai-bot
+✨ Pushed 1 commit to biaw/kai-bot
 ✨ Pushed 1 commit to biaw/.github
 ✨ Pushed 1 commit to countr/website
 🗣 Commented on #5 in countr/website